una/personal-goals/happy-moments/happy-moments.md

 04/19/2015
 ---
 I got brunch today (at Takoba) for the first time in a long time :) It was so nice!
 Mimosa carafes and migas.
 Yum.

+04/20/2015
+---
+Today I went to Kona Grill for lunch with most of the Bluemix team.
+The food was SO yum.
+I'm really enjoying being on this new team.

+04/21/2015
+---
+OMG!
+Today I found out I'll be going to Italy to speak at Front End Conf!

+04/22/2015
+---
+I had a carrot cake muffin today at work :) it was so yummy!
+I forgot how much I love carrot cake.

+04/23/2015
+---
+A girl who goes to ATX Sass messaged me later and said thank you for hosting the meetup & that it made an impact in her life.
+Those small things really remind me why I do it.

+04/24/2015
+---